tumblr/XExtensionItem/README.md

 * Only extensions that are explicitly defined to accept both URLs *and* strings will be displayed in the activity controller.
 To continue the examples from above, Tumblr would be displayed in the activity controller but Instapaper would not.

 Rather than populating `activityItems` with multiple objects and losing support for inflexible extensions, its best to use a single `NSExtensionItem` with metadata added to it.
 XExtensionItem makes this easy by exposing an API that provides type-safe access to generic metadata parameters that applications and extensions can populate without needing to worry about the implementation details of the app or extension on the other side of the handshake.

+## Getting started

+XExtensionItem will be available via [CocoaPods](http://cocoapods.org) once it gets closer to 1.0 (since who knows, maybe the [name will change](https://github.com/tumblr/XExtensionItem/issues/2) before then).

 ## Usage